odpi/egeria-k8s-operator/README.md

 As of mid August this sub project is just starting.
 Please engage via our main project [slack channels](slack.odpi.org), team calls, or via github issues.

+See [DEVELOP.md](DEVELOP.md) for more details of the implementation and how to build.

 ----
 License: [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/), Copyright Contributors to the ODPi Egeria project.